 Of course, you shouldn’t immediately start implementing changes based on one bad comment.
 But if multiple users come to you with the same concern, then your team should definitely look into making necessary improvements.

 Don’t ever ignore what people have to say about your app – it’s one of the most valuable pieces of information you’ll get about what you might’ve missed and what still needs to be done.
-The earlier you start collecting feedback, the better for the entire project.
+The earlier you start collecting feedback (for example, by checking app ratings and reviews regularly), the better for the entire project.

 3. Inadequate budget